Operation Ivory Coast: Ivory Coast

-Simons recruited 103 personnel from interviews of 500 volunteers, most were Special Forces personnel of the 6th and 7th Special Forces Groups at Fort Bragg, North Carolina.
+Simons chose 103 personnel from interviews of 500 volunteers, most were Special Forces personnel of the 6th and 7th Special Forces Groups at Fort Bragg, North Carolina.
 USAF planners selected key Air Force commanders, who then picked personnel for their crews.
 Helicopter and A-1 Skyraider crews were put together from instructors at Eglin and personnel returned from Southeast Asia.
 Two crews for C-130E(I) Combat Talons were assembled from squadrons in West Germany and North Carolina.
 All were then asked to volunteer for a temporary duty assignment without additional pay and without being told the nature of the mission.
 103 Army and 116 USAF personnel were selected for the project, including ground force members, aircrewmen, support members and planners.
 The 219-man task force planned, trained, and operated under the title of the "Joint Contingency Task Group" (JCTG).

 The planning staff set up parameters for a nighttime raid, the key points of which were clear weather and a quarter moon at 35 degrees above the horizon for optimum visibility during low-level flight.
 From these parameters, two mission "windows" were identified, 18–25 October and 18–25 November.
 Training proceeded on Range C-2 at Eglin using an exact but crudely made replica of the prison compound for rehearsals and a $60,000 five-foot-by-five-foot scale table model (codenamed "Barbara") for familiarization.

 Air Force crews flew 1,054 hours in southern Alabama, Georgia, and Florida conducting "dissimilar (aircraft) formation" training with both UH-1H and HH-3E helicopters at night and at low-level (a flight profile for which procedures had to be innovated by the two selected crews), and gaining expertise in navigation training using forward looking infrared (FLIR), which, until Ivory Coast, had not been part of the Combat Talon's electronics suite.
 A vee formation in which the slower helicopters drafted in echelon slightly above and behind each wing of the Combat Talon escort aircraft was chosen and refined for the mission to give the helicopters the speed necessary to keep pace with the Talons flying just above their stall speeds.